 Victoria's creative arts community was one of the first sectors to experience cancellations and economic hardship due to the emerging Covid-19 pandemic in March-April 2020.
-The closure of venues, theatres, museums and galleries devastated artists and audiences.
+The closure of venues, theatres, museums and galleries during subsequent lockdowns devastated artists and audiences.
 However, as physical doors closed, digital realms expanded: arts organisations and artists themselves pivoted to online channels offering virtual exhibitions and streamed programs and performances.